Mike Pence Used AOL Email For State Business As Indiana's Governor

 The newspaper says it obtained 29 pages of email records from current Indiana Gov. Eric Holcomb's office in response to a public records request.

-Under Indiana law, public officials are allowed to use personal email accounts.
-As The Star notes, the law is "generally interpreted" to require public officials to save any business-related emails in order to follow open records laws.
+Under Indiana law, public officials are allowed to use personal email accounts — and the practice can help them avoid using official accounts to conduct political business.
+As the Star notes, the law is "generally interpreted" to require public officials to save any emails related to official business in order to follow open records laws.
 A Pence spokesman says the vice president complied with that requirement.

 Pence's AOL account was compromised by a standard phishing attack in late spring of 2016, a Trump administration official tells NPR's Tamara Keith.
 The breach became public knowledge when everyone in his contacts list received emails claiming that the governor and his wife were stranded in the Philippines and needed money.